 I want to get your take on it.

-Now, John, there's a you talk I want you to explain the five buckets, because the testimony that we're getting, thanks to Doug Collins, a Republican from Georgia, Congressman.
+Now, John, you talk, I want you to explain the five buckets because the testimony that we're getting, thanks to Doug Collins, a Republican from Georgia, Congressman, he gave us last week or testimony.

 We want the gang of eight information.

-And you can explain what all of this will will bring to light.
+And you can explain what all of this will bring to light.

-Yeah, Greg did a such a great job as he always does in analyzing all the legally significant things that that uh Lisa Page said about the Clinton case.
+Yeah, Greg did such a great job, as he always does, in analyzing all the legally significant things that Lisa Page said about the Clinton case.

-And by her own admission, Lisa Page testifies that they were weighing the fact that they didn't think Donald Trump would win the presidency as one of the uh weights uh in how much they should investigate the Russia uh allegations.
+And by her own admission, Lisa Page testifies that they were weighing the fact that they didn't think Donald Trump would win the presidency as one of the weights in how much they should investigate the Russia allegations.

 And I think that that is such an extraordinary admission.

-If this was any other case, he would investigate it because the allegation is serious and the security's at risk.
+If this was any other case, he would investigate it because the allegation is serious and the security is at risk.

-Here it's not serious if he's going to win, but if he is going to win, it's gonna be serious.
+Here, it's not serious if he's going to win, but if he is going to win, it's going to be serious.

 It shows the raw political nature and that politics did infect decisions, certainly in the Russia investigation.